talesh/magento-security-checklist/README.md

 * Have you analyzed your HTTP response headers for problems?
   * [Analyse your HTTP response headers](https://securityheaders.com/)
 * Unless you have specific requirements for them have you limited all requests to `GET` and `PUT`?
+* Can you set your Magento php files installation as read-only?
+  *  Do you have a process for matching the production server files with a known good state?
 * _TODO: need to add mod_security information_

 ## Regular Maintenance